Financial Aid FAQs

 - They are not obligated to pay your charges at HACC.

 - They are not obligated to take out loans on your behalf.

 - The can only receive loans if they themselves initiate the loan application.

 - The application will remain incomplete without their financial information.

 We suggest you explain these facts to your parents to see if they change their mind.
-However, the last option is to apply for an Direct Unsubsidized Loan by completing the Parental Non Support form available in the Office of Financial Aid Services.
-We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or student employment.
+However, the last option is to apply for a Direct Unsubsidized Loan by completing the Parental Non-Support form available in the Financial Aid Office.
+We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or work-study.

 If you can't provide parental information because you have an extreme circumstance, you may be eligible for a Dependency Override.
 Overrides are done on a case-by-case basis and requires significant documentation from you.
-Check with the Office of Financial Aid Services to see if you qualify for a Dependency Override.
+Check with the Financial Aid Office to see if you qualify for a Dependency Override.
 Some situations include:

 - Being removed from the home due to abuse or neglect